Gadeoli/rjs-component-library-themed/README.md

 # RJS Component Library Themed

-A reactjs component library with a custom theme support by default.
-This is a test for now.
+(A test for now) A reactjs component library with a custom theme support by default.
+It's just a light / dark support with possibility to choose and change colors from both themes.
+Font (font family) and font size are present, but not fully implemented yet.
-Testing with steled-components for now.

 ## How to maintain